What to Wear

 She would wear one statement per outfit which was usually one per day.
 She would wear this statement for the rest of the day except at home, in her studio, in banks or airports.
 As she was doing her masters degree at this time, she was in classes and around the city attending different events (that she would normally attend) often.
 The statements masked her face most of the day and evening.
 With the exception of the few people who saw her at home and in the studio, people who met her in the first half of 2004 did not see her face, only the statement.

-Sometimes people would take offence to the statement assuming the statement was targeted towards them personally.
+Sometimes people would take offence to the statement assuming the statement was targeted towards them personally, or a group nearby.
 In the image with the statement "I am a loser that smells bad" Freakley is in a Social Alliance meeting, people at that meeting became upset and assumed Freakley was targeting them specifically, even though she wore that mask all day in a variety of contexts in the city and forgot about the meeting that evening, had no plans to wear it there, even so, people would often read the statement as a comment on the environment and others around Freakley's statement over her face.
 Slowly her clothing became more and more plain, and her identity became more anonymous and became seen as overwriting an external and internal mood of the changing environments and people.